Discrete geometry for electoral geography: Polsby-Popper and other contour-based scores

-\begin{rem}One easily verifies that $\PP(\Omega)$ is also given by the ratio of the area of $\Omega$ to the area of the circle having circumference equal to the perimeter of $\Omega$. \end{rem}

 A cosmetic variant of the Polsby-Popper score, which in fact predates Polsby-Popper in the literature, is the \emph{Schwartzberg score}.
-This was originally defined as the ratio of the perimeter of a district to the perimeter (circumference) of the circle having the same area, so that lower Schwartzberg scores are deemed preferable to higher ones \cite{schwartzberg}.
+This was originally defined as the ratio of the perimeter of a district to the perimeter (circumference) of the circle having the same area---clearly echoing the Polsby-Popper construction---so that lower Schwartzberg scores are deemed preferable to higher ones \cite{schwartzberg}.
 This is expressed by

-Since one score is simply the other score raised to a power, it is clear that, although specific numerical values will differ, Schwartzberg and Polsby-Popper assessments must rank districts from best to worst in precisely the same way.\footnote{This is because for positive values of $x$ and $y$, we have $x>y \iff x^{-1/2}<y^{-1/2}$.
-Therefore a higher (and thus better) $\PP$ score corresponds to a lower (and thus better) {\sf Schw} score.} Because Joseph Schwartzberg worried that there was no way (with 1966 technology) to accurately measure perimeters of districts, he also proposed a notion of {\em gross perimeter}, which comes from a partial discretization \cite{schwartzberg}.
-As a result, software like Maptitude for Redistricting uses a different definition of perimeter in the computation of a Schwartzberg score than in the computation of a Polsby-Popper score, which of course can break the scores' monotonic relationship.
-See \cite{md-report} for an example of how the resulting scores can differ.
+Since {\sf Schw} is simply a power of \PP, Schwartzberg and Polsby-Popper assessments must rank districts from best to worst in precisely the same way.\footnote{This is because for positive values of $x$ and $y$, we have $x>y \iff x^{-1/2}<y^{-1/2}$.
+Therefore a higher (and thus better) $\PP$ score corresponds to a lower (and thus better) {\sf Schw} score.} But because Joseph Schwartzberg worried that there was no way (with 1966 technology) to accurately measure perimeters of districts, he also proposed a notion of {\em gross perimeter} using a simplified boundary to make the problem more tractable \cite{schwartzberg}.
+Because it follows the article literally, Maptitude redistricting software uses a different definition of perimeter in the computation of a Schwartzberg score than in the computation of a Polsby-Popper score, which of course breaks the scores' monotonic relationship and once again highlights the power of software to create and stabilize definitions.